 As a student in a clinical setting, it is the student's responsibility to maintain current health records while in the nursing program.
-For admission to the clinical agency, the student must have documentation of a current physical examination and required immunizations/laboratory tests (see below) in their file in the Nursing Department.
+For admission to the clinical agency, the student must have documentation of a current physical examination and required immunizations/laboratory tests (see below) in their file in the School of Nursing.
 Failure to provide medical information and/or immunizations/laboratory tests may result in dismissal from the Nursing Program.

-- Physical Examination: A student must submit a complete physical examination report to the Nursing Department Office prior to entrance into the first clinical course.
+- Physical Examination: A student must submit a complete physical examination report to the School of Nursing Office prior to entrance into the first clinical course.
 The physical examination must confirm that the student is capable of performing all duties necessary for the safe care of patients.
 A physician or other health care provider may complete the physical examination.
-A physical exam form may be obtained from the Nursing Department administrative assistant's office. - Tuberculosis testing: Students must provide a negative result annually.
+A physical exam form may be obtained from the School of Nursing administrative assistant's office. - Tuberculosis testing: Students must provide a negative result annually.
 A previous positive TB test will require an annual questionnaire and a chest x-ray every two years or as required by the assigned clinical facility indicating that the student is free of active TB symptoms. - For students born after 1957, documentation of immunization for MMR must be provided.
-If MMR documentation cannot be obtained, an immune titer report may be substituted. - The physical exam must include evaluation for color blindness.
+If MMR documentation cannot be obtained, an immune titer report may be substituted. - Proof of COVID-19 vaccination may be required by the clinical facility. - The physical exam must include evaluation for color blindness.